 “The work around DEI requires a collaborative effort to make a collective impact, and it is up to all of us to enact the change we are seeking,” Romero said.
 “What excites me most about this year’s summit is the broad range of support and contribution.
 It is really a call to action from our community, business leaders and academic leaders.”

-This year’s DEI Summit is made possible by generous sponsors including St. Luke’s, Micron, Idaho Power, Chobani and many others listed here.
+This year’s DEI Summit is made possible by generous sponsors including St. Luke’s, Micron, Idaho Power, Chobani and many others listed on the DEI summit webpage.